-Downtown sign design standards were developed and reviewed through a committee of LDDA and City staff, business and property owners in the downtown, architects, and members of the Placemaking Committee.
+Downtown sign design standards were developed and reviewed in 2014 through a committee of LDDA and City staff, business and property owners in the downtown, architects, and members of the Downtown Placemaking Committee.
 The standards focus primarily on sign design features to enhance the visual environment of the downtown, create a sense of interest and activity through creative signs, and promote economic vitality and enhance property values.
-As part of the Land Development Code Update, the Downtown sign design standards were updated in August 2018.
+As part of the City of Longmont Land Development Code Update, the Downtown sign design standards were updated in August 2018.

-With the creation of downtown sign design standards, the LDDA has allocated up to $100,000 in signage incentive funds available for downtown businesses to install new signs or convert nonconforming signs to comply with the new design standards.
-Existing legal non-conforming permanent signs in the downtown will be allowed to continue until the property or business owner is interested in upgrading signs or the business use or name changes.
-Portable and temporary signs, such as A-frame and banner signs, will need to conform to the sign design standards also.
+With the creation of Downtown sign design standards, the LDDA has allocated up to $100,000 in signage incentive funds available for downtown businesses to install new signs or convert nonconforming signs to comply with the new design standards.

 Specific Questions about City Sign Code can be answered by the City of Longmont Department of Planning or by calling 303-651-8330